 The problem is, you might be using Chrome!

-You may set a different browser by adjusting the setting in the InstantWP server configuration file pms_config.ini.
+You may set a different browser by adjusting the setting in the InstantWP server configuration file pms_config.ini

-You can find this file within the iwpserver folder.
+folder.
 Locate and open the file in WordPad (free), Notepad++ (free) or some other program like Dreamweaver.

 To get the browser path, find the folder on your computer where your browser is installed.
 It’s usually Program Files.